dstl/eleatics/argumentation/coronavirus/uncertainty.md

 [argumentation scheme](https://en.wikipedia.org/wiki/Argumentation_scheme).
 An analysis of the schemes then answers questions about *uncertainty* - and perhaps similar questions about *credibility* and *belief*.

+We should also consider the *evidence* on which the arguments are based; that is to say the *I-nodes* that are premises only, and not the conclusion of some inference.
+Such premises may be accepted fact, assumptions, or even opinion.
+We can imagine each piece of evidence as the conclusion of a notional argument that says something about it's uncertainty.

 ## Notes

+1. The images of the argument maps above link to corresponding GraphML files, and [AIF can be recovered](https://github.com/dstl/eleatics/wiki/Argument-Maps) from these.

 1. There are many ways to fold uncertainty into argumentation, and the example described here shouldn't be interpreted as prescribing a particular approach, but rather as a strawman to test ideas and elicit alternatives.
 For this reason, we aim to preserve the argument map as a simple expression of defeasible logic, and layer consideration of uncertainty over that using argumentation schemes.
 In this example, we ignore the uncertainties when the argument map is evaluated, but consider them as the results of the evaluation are *explained*.
 An alternative approach might be to take account of uncertainty when evaluating the argument map, as happens in [probabilistic argumentation frameworks](https://en.wikipedia.org/wiki/Probabilistic_argumentation) for example.

 1. Uncertainty is context sensitive, changing over time as knowledge (and arguments) develop.
 How it is best communicated depends significantly on the requirements and knowledge of the target audience.
 Communication of uncertainty may be as simple as presenting a single score of some kind, or it might involve some complex additional process such as engaging the audience in a socratic dialogue intended to develop understanding.
 This suggests that there is no single "best" way to assess and communicate uncertainty.

-1. The images of the argument maps above link to corresponding GraphML files, and [AIF can be recovered](https://github.com/dstl/eleatics/wiki/Argument-Maps) from these.